NationalSecurityAgency/emissary/DEVELOPING.md

 ### Classpath

-The classpath is set up in one of 2 ways.
+The classpath is set up differently depending on the method and location used to run:

 #### Development